Flyers stave off elimination with OT goal against Islanders

 Giroux recorded his first goal of the postseason with 4:15 left, when he stuck his stick out and redirected a slap shot from Phillipe Myers.

-The Flyers took the lead 2:23 later following a 2-on-1 that ended when van Riemsdyk took a pass from Laughton and fired a shot off Varlamov’s glove.
+The Flyers took the lead 2:23 later following a two-on-one that ended when van Riemsdyk took a pass from Laughton and fired a shot off Varlamov’s glove.

 The Flyers went ahead by two goals 4:32 into the third when Niskanen’s slap shot from the faceoff circle went under Varlamov’s stick hand.